varshitha127/portfolio/README.md

 # 🤖 AI-Powered Portfolio Website

 An advanced personal portfolio website that integrates AI features to create an interactive and engaging experience for visitors.
-This portfolio showcases your skills, projects, and experience while providing AI-powered tools like chatbots, resume analysis, and voice navigation.
+This portfolio showcases my skills, projects, and experience while providing AI-powered tools like chatbots, resume analysis, and voice navigation.

 ## ✨ Features